Mr-r-a-d/Differential-Producibility-Analysis-Tool-DPA/README.md

 *User preferences:*
 - Selection of stress condition combinations to analyze
-- P-value, PFP, No. of top ranking metabolites threshold for significant metabolites (default: 0.05)
+- P-value, PFP thresholds and No. of top ranking metabolites for studying significant metabolites

 *Note:* In case of replicates specify the expressionfile name with _Rep1, _Rep2, _Rep3, etc.